rakshita-vijay/rag-agentic-ai/README.md

   - Five specialized agents working in sequence
   - Real-time callbacks for progress tracking
   - Modular, extensible agent design

 ---

 ## 📝 Contributing

 Feature ideas?
 Found a bug?
 Open an issue or PR - let’s make brainstorming more fun, together! 🚀

 ---

+## License

+This project is licensed under the MIT License.

+---